-Prince was 5’2 in height but showed the world that the smallest people can have the biggest impact.
-He is widely regarded as the pioneer of the Minneapolis Sound in the 1980s.
+Prince was 5 ft 2 in (157.5 cm) tall in height, but the musician showed the entire world that people who are the smallest statured can have the biggest impact.
+Prince is widely considered the pioneer of the Minneapolis Sound that was created in the 1980s.

 1. In an interview, Prince said he was “born epileptic and used to have seizures” when he was a child.